ziggyzu/Arduino-Projects-using-Tinkercad/Automatic Hand Sanitizer/README.md

 Components

-Arduino Uno
+Arduino Uno,
-Servo Motor
+ Servo Motor,
  Ultrasonic Sensor

-Ultrasonic  Sensor
+Ultrasonic  Sensor:
  An ultrasonic sonar sensor is a device that uses ultrasonic sound waves to detect objects and measure distances.
 It works by emitting a high-frequency sound pulse (usually above 20 kHz, which is beyond human hearing), and then measuring the time it takes for the echo to return after bouncing off an object.

-Working principle
+Working principle:

 Transmit: The sensor sends out an ultrasonic sound wave.